weaverwhale/tw-cypress-sanitychecks/README.md

 Being that this is hosted and operated outside of the application, it provides a way to monitor the application from an external source.

+## Hooks

+This app has a webhook that can be used to trigger a test run.

+The app also has a headless CRON function that builds a new report every **10 minutes**

+We could also implement a hook that triggers on every deployment, but it's probably better to use a CRON considering our deployment frequency.

 ## Tests

 - [x] Alive